SelimChraibi/DistributedObjects.jl/README.md

 ### 4. Delete

-Once we're done with a plant we can remove it from its `DistibutedObject`:
+Once we're done with a plant we can remove it from its `DistibutedObject`
 ```julia
 delete!(distributed_plants, 2)